Big deal: shop smart for summer fun

 Order tap water rather than bottled water and save pounds.

 Train fares fluctuate, often bizarrely.
 Stay on top of smart thinking and learn to play the travel system like a thrifty pro: all you need is a little know-how:

 Book more than two months ahead for a bargain.
 Network Rail is obliged to have their timetables set 12 weeks in advance and that’s when cheap tickets will pop up.
 National Rail has an advance ticket chart for every train company so you can keep an eye on releases.

 Websites and apps such as Tickety Split can help you to pay less for the same train, at the same time, often with the very same seat.
 It cuts through the oddities of ticket pricing and slashes costs by splitting up your journey into two or more tickets.

 The big one - travelling together takes a whopping chunk out of your savings.
 There are ways to shave off flight, hotel and spending costs, though.
 Keep these holiday hacks in mind

 on your next family getaway:

 If you know when you’re travelling, use comparison sites such as Skyscanner to find the cheapest times to fly.
-Be sure to open it up in an incognito window (visit the website in private mode, browsers do this in different ways but click here for a quick guide) advanced tech can mean prices go up if there’s increased interest in specific flights.
+Be sure to open it up in an incognito window (visit the website in private mode, browsers do this in different ways so here is a quick guide to help) advanced tech can mean prices go up if there’s increased interest in specific flights.